muratk5n/thirdwave/en/README.md

 I would not want a system that disallows new money creation by design..
-Money creation through private channels may not the way to go, but through digital UBI which can be lent to businesses, as "public credit" cld be a way?
+Money creation through private channels may not the way to go, but through digital UBI maybe, which can be lent to businesses, as "public credit"?

 Such UBI could be somewhat inflationary but that's good, existing wealth would be inflated away.